po5/memo/README.md

 Make sure you are on the latest version of mpv (and uosc if you use it) when reporting issues.

 ## Custom keybinds
-Four keybinds are provided for use in `input.conf`.
+Five keybinds are provided for use in `input.conf`.
 Example usage: `h script-binding memo-history`

 `memo-history`